linuxserver/docker-code-server/README.md

 How to create the [hashed password](https://github.com/cdr/code-server/blob/master/docs/FAQ.md#can-i-store-my-password-hashed).

+## Read-Only Operation

+This image can be run with a read-only container filesystem.
+For details please [read the docs](https://docs.linuxserver.io/misc/read-only/).

+### Caveats

+* `/tmp` must be mounted to tmpfs
+* sudo will not be available

+## Non-Root Operation

+This image can be run with a non-root user.
+For details please [read the docs](https://docs.linuxserver.io/misc/non-root/).

+### Caveats

+* sudo will not be available

 ## Usage

 To help you get started creating a container from this image you can either use docker-compose or the docker cli.